-For best flavor, bring spring or freshly drawn filtered water to 185 degrees.
-Steep 1 rounded tsp (2.7 g) loose leaf for three minutes while pondering the rotation of the earth.
+For best flavor, bring spring or freshly drawn filtered water to a boil (212 degrees).
+Steep 1 rounded tsp (2.5 g) loose leaf for four minutes while pondering the rotation of the earth.